Graffioh/pucky/README.md

 Type `quit` or `q` to quit pucky.

+### Async commands (context prep)

+While the CLI is running you can execute local commands prefixed with `@` to stage context without immediately querying the LLM:

+- `@file path/to/file` &mdash; read a file and inline its content into the next prompt
+- `@help` &mdash; list all available async commands

+You can chain multiple `@file` commands and then type your actual question.
+The agent will see every staged file before answering.

 ## Warning

 Right now there is no security check for *dangerous* operations, so **be careful, everything is at your own risk!!!**.